CITPNZ Entry requirements

 This requires the following (shown in detail below):

-CITPNZ is targeted towards senior professionals who are responsible for IT projects and other work.
+CITPNZ is targeted towards senior professionals who are responsible for IT systems, projects and other significant work.
 Others in the team may find Certified Technologist more suitable.

 Applicants must demonstrate suitable Skills and Knowledge to competently and successfully carry on work as an IT Professional.

-- A broad knowledge of the skills related to their ICT area of expertise.
-This is tested via a formal Breadth of Knowledge test; and
+- A broad knowledge of the skills related to their ICT area of expertise. and

 - A specialist knowledge and operating at Level 5 of two specific SFIA skills as outlined in the SFIA Framework.

-Professional Knowledge covers the non-technical aspects of being a professional which help define the fundamental difference between a professional and a non-professional.
+Professional Knowledge covers the non-technical knowledge aspects of being a professional.

 The detailed Professional Knowledge Curriculum for this area is developed and maintained independently and contains the professional knowledge requirements for the following areas: